spilth/old2.spilth.org/source/collaborations.md

 Here's a rough idea of what I'd like to do:

-- We get together for several hours on a weekend
+- We get together for several hours on a weekend (or via the internet)
 - We either write an original song or decide on a cover
 - We record the song
 - We mix it